garvitpathak27/garvitpathak27/README.md

 # 💫 About Me:
-a Computer Science undergrad with a passion for backend development, DevOps, and crafting scalable solutions.
-I thrive on simplifying complexity—whether it’s building APIs, optimizing CI/CD workflows, or diving into cloud platforms like AWS.
-Currently, I’m working on exciting projects like a social media app and a URL shortener, blending Flask, React, and MongoDB magic.
-When I’m not coding, you’ll find me geeking out over mechanical keyboards or exploring the latest in autonomous systems and database tech.
+A Computer Science undergrad with a passion for backend development, DevOps, and crafting scalable solutions.
+I thrive on simplifying complexity whether it’s building APIs, optimizing CI/CD workflows, or diving into cloud platforms like AWS.
+Currently, I’m working on exciting projects like a social media app blending Flask, React, and MongoDB magic.
+When I’m not coding, you’ll find me geeking out over exploring the latest in autonomous systems and database tech.
 Let’s collaborate and create something awesome!

 ## 🌐 Socials: